modalitysystems/modalitysoftware-docs/office-testbed/README.md

   ![Updates](images/office-license.png)

-If you only require short term use of Office that you can cancel the activation screen and you will be able to use all features of Office for 5 days.
+If you only require short term use of Office then you can cancel the activation screen and you will be able to use all features of Office for 5 days but a banner will appear on all products.

   ![Activate](images/office-activate.png)